Kowsalyasp/parentkarafmodule/sql readme.md

   reference-table = A table that is referenced from a referencing table with a foreign key.

-  local-column = It refers to the local table.
+  local-column = The column refers from the local table.

-  reference-column = Returns the item stored in the specified column within the context row based on a
-    related column between them.
+  reference-column = The column which it refers from the reference table.

-  constraint = Three types of foreign key constraints are allowed.
-And these constraints are in caps.
+  constraint = Two types of foreign key constraints are allowed.
+And these constraints should be in capital.
         ON_DELETE_RESTRICT: If you want to delete a record from one table but there is a corresponding record in the other table, the delete operation is not allowed.
         ON_DELETE_CASCADE: To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.

 #### Create a foreign key:
-Creates a table and defines a foreign key constraint on the column that references the another column.
+To refer the column from another table.
+Create the  foreign key constraint on the column that references the another column.
 These foreign key provides constraints for ON DELETE CASCADE and ON DELETE RESTRICT.
 We must provide these constraints else it raise an error that it was unable to parse the table.

 #### Modify a foreign key: